tfardet/NNGT/doc/user/install.rst

 .. note::
-    If they are not present on your computer, `pip` will directly try to install scipy and numpy, however:
+    If they are not present on your computer, `pip` will directly try to install scipy and numpy.

-    * `lapack <http://www.netlib.org/lapack/>`_ is necessary for `scipy` and `pip` cannot install it on its own
-    * if you want advanced network analysis features, you will have to install the graph library yourself (only `networkx` can be installed directly using `pip`)
+    However, if you want advanced network analysis features, you will have to install the graph library yourself (only `networkx` can be installed directly using `pip`)

 Simple install